Charles Brewster Wheeler: Start of career

 Wheeler's initial assignment was with Battery M, 5th Artillery Regiment at Fort Schuyler, New York.
 In September 1890, he began the officer's course at the Fort Monroe, Virginia Artillery School.
 After graduation in December 1890, he was promoted to first lieutenant and transferred to the Ordnance Department.
 Assigned to experimentation with and development of Field Artillery and Coast Artillery equipment at Sandy Hook Proving Ground, New Jersey.
 During 1893, he performed several months of temporary duty at the World's Columbian Exposition in Chicago.

 In December 1895, Wheeler was assigned to the Watertown Arsenal in Massachusetts, and in 1896, he was posted to the Office of the Chief of Ordnance in Washington, D.C.
-During his service with the Chief of Ordnance, Wheeler was in charge of design, manufacture and maintenance of materiel used in Coast Artillery fortifications during the Spanish–American War and Philippine–American War, and he was promoted to captain on July 7, 1898.
+During his service with the Chief of Ordnance, Wheeler was in charge of design, manufacture and maintenance of material used in Coast Artillery fortifications during the Spanish–American War and Philippine–American War, and he was promoted to captain on July 7, 1898.
 On June 25, 1906, Wheeler was promoted to major, and from November 1906 to December 1907 he served as chief ordnance officer of the Philippine Division and commander of the Manila Ordnance Depot.